 - 1. Maintain a minimum cumulative grade point average of 3.0. - 2.
 Enroll each regular semester for a minimum of one graduate credit hour.
 This registration must continue with no breaks from admittance to graduation.
 This policy does not include summer sessions.
 Students must be enrolled in the semester they are scheduled to graduate. - 3.
 Complete the number of credit hours required for a specific degree program. - 4.
-Complete the thesis, the comprehensive examination, the collaborative research, the action research, the professional portfolio, or the external experience. - 5.
+Complete the thesis, the comprehensive examination, the collaborative research, the professional portfolio, or the external experience. - 5.
 Complete all degree program requirements within five years from the term of admission.

 - 6. Complete a minimum of one-third (1/3) of the degree credits at Longwood University. - 7.
 File an Application for Graduate Degree no later than the completion of 24 credit hours for programs requiring 30 to 39 total hours; no later than the completion of 36 credit hours for programs requiring 45 to 54 total hours and prior to enrollment in the final semester of course work.
-(Applications are available in the College of Graduate and Professional Studies.)
+(Applications are available in the College of Graduate and Professional Studies or on the website, www.longwood.edu/graduatestudies/57232.htm.)